 Gratitude can be cultivated by learning to look outside of ourselves, rather than in the mental states created by habitual thought patterns, which are not facts even if our minds tell us that is so!

 Gratitude can be cultivated by taking time to notice simple things that affirm there are good things in life to be savoured and appreciated.
 Noticing good things in life could be as simple as bringing more conscious attention to what’s going on outside in your garden, in the sky above, or in noticing the needs of others and responding, as best you can.

 Mindfulness practice cultivates gratitude

-Practicing mindfulness can help in the cultivation of feeling more gratitude, through gently training the brain to develop new neural pathways (ways of thinking) that respond to negative thoughts and emotions in more positive ways.
+Practising mindfulness can help in the cultivation of feeling more gratitude, through gently training the brain to develop new neural pathways (ways of thinking) that respond to negative thoughts and emotions in more positive ways.
 This development of new perspectives can help reduce suffering through enabling greater focus on life’s positives and less on the negatives.